 Another way that we have measured quantity of water is by using a pressure transducer.
 A sensor with a membrane sits at the bottom of a water well, lake, or a reservoir, or a flood channel.
 As the water increases above the sensor so does the pressure on the sensor’s membrane.
 The higher the pressure the more water you have moving through!

 Making things Digital

 Water metering and water detection are now all IIoT solutions.
-All of these meters / sensors connect to sensor hub connector hardware that sends data out into the internets and into a cloud data analysis solution.
+All of these smart water meters / sensors connect to sensor hub connector hardware that sends data out into the internets and into a cloud data analysis solution.
 Whether you’re monitoring agriculture / viticulture, oil / gas / mining, municipal water treatment facilities or other water plants, nowadays you can obtain a cost-effective, rapidly deployable monitoring solution.

 Originally this article was published here.